Constructions of entanglement-assisted quantum MDS codes from generalized Reed-Solomon codes: New EAQMDS codes from GRS codes

-\item $[[\frac{q^2-1}{2t},\frac{q^2-1}{2t}-2d+3,d;1]]_q,$ where $2\leq d \leq (\frac{q+1}{t}-2)$.
+\item $[[\frac{q^2-1}{2\ell},\frac{q^2-1}{2\ell}-2d+3,d;1]]_q,$ where $2\leq d \leq \frac{q+1}{\ell}-2$.

-\item $[[\frac{q^2-1}{2t},\frac{q^2-1}{2t}-2d+3,d;1]]_q,$ where $\frac{q+1}{2t}+2\leq d \leq \frac{t+1}{2t}(q+1)$. \end{itemize}
+\item $[[\frac{q^2-1}{2\ell},\frac{q^2-1}{2\ell}-2d+3,d;1]]_q,$ where $\frac{q+1}{2\ell}+2\leq d \leq \frac{\ell+1}{2\ell}(q+1)$. \end{itemize}

-Comparing our results with the same length in \cite{FCX16}, one can see that our EAQMDS codes have much larger minimum distance $d$, due to $\frac{q+1}{2} \geq\frac{q+1}{t}-2$ when $t\geq 2$.
-Comparing our results with \cite{LZLK19}, It can be easily seen that our minimum distance almost equal to them, but our minimum distance $d$ has a wider value range(See Table \ref{ta1}).
+Comparing our results of the same length as in \cite{FCX16}, one can see that the minimum distance of our EAQMDS codes is larger than theirs because of $\frac{q+1}{2} \geq\frac{q+1}{\ell}-2$ when $\ell\geq 2$.
+Comparing our results with \cite{LZLK19}, it can be easily seen that the largest minimum distance of ours is one less than theirs, but the minimum distance $d$ has a wider value range.

 \end{remark}